 In a nutshell, there’s no standout reason why buying High Sierra over other brands will make the world a better place, but there’s no indication that it’ll do any harm either.”

 The Sentinel 65 is a large, sturdy pack well-suited for most backpacking excursions.
-Its practical, no-frills design make it light weight and low-maintenance.
+Its practical, no-frills design makes it lightweight and low-maintenance.
 It’s not a pack to get especially excited about, but it’s reliable.
 At the end of the day, the latter is the quality to look for in a pack.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.